 Getting Into the Zone.

 To effectively fish the european method of nymphing, you must get the nymph to sink to the depth that fish are holding at.
 Achieving the proper depth is a matter of selecting the right weight, or combination of patterns weighted with tungsten beads.
 Since it is our desire to fish lead free, the use of additional weight attached to our tippet is not considered.
 Attaching weight to the leader alters the sensitivity of your rig interfering with the feel of the take.
 Subsequently, a well stocked fly box must contain a wide gamut of sizes and weights of nymphs that will aid in your tactical approach to nymphing all water types.

 As rule of thumb to ensure that my guests are fishing at the correct depth, the nymph should tap bottom at least once every third or fourth presentation.
 If they are never touching bottom, I switch to a heavier nymph or lengthen the tippet section below the sighter.
 I find five feet of level tippet under the sighter an optimal length to start with.
 I rarely increase that tippet length and most likely will just switch to a heavier or lighter pattern to make the necessary adjustments.
 If I am touching bottom repeatedly during each drift, I will switch to a lighter nymph, or combination of patterns.
 Fishing too heavy of a nymph may require unnecessary manual adjustments to control the depth by raising the rod and line higher into the air.

-The largest or heaviest flies that I fish with have a trailer hitch tied into the fly so the fly will serve a utilitarian function as a point fly sinking other lightweight patterns such as Czech Nymphs or midge patterns.
+The largest or heaviest flies that I fish with have a trailer hitch tied into the fly so the fly will serve a utilitarian function as an anchor fly sinking other lightweight patterns such as Czech nymphs or midge patterns.
 When I tie smaller versions of the same fly, I omit the trailer hitch and use it as a dropper fly or solo in shallow water situations.
 Sometimes I will combine smaller, lighter patterns in tandem with a heavy point fly to get the best drift.